jasoncable/i-can-program-too/manuscript/Chapter14.md

         return arg1.Equals(arg2);
     }

 The `where T` after the method signature tells the compiler that we are requiring that `T` must conform to certain parameters.
 In this case we use the colon `:` operator which is used on type declarations to indicate inheritance or required interface implementations.
 It does the same sort of thing here.
 This is followed by an interface, `IEquatable<T>`.
 Effectively, we stated that type `T` must implement the interface `IEquatable<T>`.
 This applies to any parameters or a return type specified as by the arbitrary name `T`.  `IEquatable<T>` requires us to implement a type safe `Equals()` method on our type.
 You do not need a generic class to implement a generic interface.
+Also, implementing this interface helps us to get around the inability to use the `==` operator between generic parameters.

     public class TestClass : IEquatable<TestClass>
     {